mkirby42/PyISRU/posts/methanation.md

 Outlet stream percentage of CH4: 2.58%
 Outlet stream percentage of H2O: 5.15%
 ```

+This model, while more complex, is still a simplification of the real world.
+It doesn't account for the effectiveness of the catalyst, non-ideal gas behavior, side reactions, and other factors that would affect the reaction rate and product yield.
+However, it's a good starting point for understanding the methanation reaction and the challenges involved in modeling it.
+I plan to extend the model to include these factors in future posts.

 ## Appendix:
 #### Code for level 4